Chart Color Schemes

 Smithton has shown very soft population growth performance across periods assessed by AreaSearch

-Smithton's population, as of November 2025, is approximately 3,982 people.
-This figure reflects a growth of 48 individuals since the 2021 Census, which reported a population of 3,934 people.
-The increase is inferred from ABS estimates: 3,913 residents in June 2024 and an additional 39 validated new addresses post-census.
-This results in a population density of 43 persons per square kilometer.
-Smithton's growth rate of 1.2% since the census is within 2.2 percentage points of its SA3 area (3.4%), indicating competitive growth fundamentals.
-Overseas migration was the primary driver of this growth.
+Smithton's population, as per AreaSearch's analysis, was around 3993 as of February 2026.
+This figure represents an increase of 59 people since the 2021 Census, which recorded a population of 3934.
+The growth is inferred from the estimated resident population of 3913 in June 2024 and an additional 39 validated new addresses post-Census.
+This results in a density ratio of 43 persons per square kilometer.
+Smithton's 1.5% growth since Census places it within 2.1 percentage points of the SA3 area (3.6%), indicating competitive growth fundamentals.
+Overseas migration was the primary driver of population gains recently.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimates, Tasmania State Government's Regional/LGA projections are adopted, released in 2022 with a base year of 2021, adjusted using weighted aggregation methods.
-Future projections indicate an overall population decline: the area's population is expected to decrease by 215 persons by 2041.
-However, specific age cohorts are projected to grow, notably the 75-84 age group, which is anticipated to increase by 130 people.
+For areas not covered by this data and post-2032 growth by age group, Tasmania State Government's Regional/LGA projections are adopted, released in 2022 with a base year of 2021 and adjusted using weighted aggregation from LGA to SA2 levels.
+Projections indicate an overall population decline over the period, with Smithton's population expected to decrease by 215 persons by 2041.
+However, specific age cohorts are projected to grow, notably the 75-84 age group, anticipated to increase by 130 people.

 Frequently Asked Questions - Population